 Overall, the Board of Directors seeks for the liquidity risk to be kept at a low level.
 Accordingly, the company must always have a sound liquidity reserve and a sound financing structure.
-The responsibility for investing the company's funds lies with DSS's CFO, who prepares a liquidity budget on a quarterly basis with ongoing follow-up.
+The responsibility for investing the company's funds lies with the CFO, who prepares a liquidity budget on a quarterly basis with ongoing follow-up.
 If there are significant developments in the portfolio of customers, the budget must be updated.
-DSS measures its liquidity risks at the liquidity outflow.
-DSS has thus established a minimum framework of one month's normal operating administration costs and insurance benefits in the policy for liquidity risk management.
+OONA's measures its liquidity risks at the liquidity outflow.
+OONA has thus established a minimum framework of one month's normal operating administration costs and insurance benefits in the policy for liquidity risk management.
 The framework must be calculated on a monthly basis and approved by the key person for the risk management function.
 In order to avoid violating the minimum requirement for liquidity, the Executive Board must manage according to an objective of having liquidity for two months of normal operation.
-DSS is currently compliant with the liquidity requirements set out by the Board of Directors.
+The company is currently compliant with the liquidity requirements set out by the Board of Directors.
 Furthermore, the company's business model only gives rise to limited liquidity risks, having regard for the following observations:

-- Stable inflow of liquidity - The premium payments in DSS are predictable and stable - DSS customers comply with payment deadlines - DSS has growth in premiums that are prepaid, why liquidity will be constantly coming in - Predictable outflow without major fluctuations - The majority of DSS payments for claims and the treatment of injuries are characterised by a high frequency and low amounts - The outflow is therefore stable and predictable - The largest pay-out due to a single event was approximately DKK 110,000 in 2021 - DSS has good governance - DSS has prepared management documents to manage the liquidity risk - DSS has a control setup for the ongoing control of liquidity risk
+- Stable inflow of liquidity - The premium payments are predictable and stable - Customers comply with payment deadlines - Growth in premiums that are prepaid, why liquidity will be constantly coming in - Predictable outflow without major fluctuations - The majority the payments for claims and the treatment of injuries are characterised by a high frequency and low amounts - The outflow is therefore stable and predictable - The largest pay-out due to a single event was approximately DKK 110,000 in 2021 - OONA has good governance - OONA has prepared management documents to manage the liquidity risk - OONA has a control setup for the ongoing control of liquidity risk

-The observations above, coupled with the current liquidity balance, imply that DSS's liquidity risks are low.
+The observations above, coupled with the current liquidity balance, imply that the liquidity risks are low.